bluedragonz/bad-bot-blocker/README.md

 Bad Bot Blocker
 ===============

-Block bad bots using our 229 htaccess rules.
+229 htaccess rules to block bad bots.

 Some of the stuff blocked: